KarishmaKolhe51/KarishmaKolhe51/README.md

 # Hi I am Karishma Kolhe

-## Data Analyst | Upskilling in Data Science and Machine Learning | Computer Engineer
+## Data Analyst | Upskilling in Data Field | Computer Engineer

 ### About me

 I'm a Computer Engineer passionate about using data to inform decision-making and generate valuable insights.
-I am currently working in Data Analytics field and I have a strong & exhaustive skillset in SQL, Excel, Python, BI tools & Statistics.
+I am currently working in Data Analytics field and I have a strong & exhaustive skillset in SQL, Excel, Python, & BI tools.

 ### Skills: